 Mental Health First Aid educates on signs and symptoms of a variety of mental health disorders such as anxiety, depression, substance use (including opioids), trauma and deliberate self-injury.
 Participants will learn how to assist those in need during specific situations in an attempt to get an individual appropriate help from a health professional.

 Mental Health First Aid is open to any adult who is interested and wants to learn skills to assist those who may be in need.
 These courses have been attended by law enforcement, healthcare providers and professionals, school personnel, faith-based leaders, farmers, veterinarians, and concerned family members and friends.

 Current offerings of Mental Health First Aid courses are listed below.
 Please check back often as more courses will be added.

 Each course is held from 8:00 AM until 5:30 PM local time.
-Cost of the course is $20* and includes a participant workbook and lunch.
+Registration includes a participant workbook and lunch.
 Cost of a course can be found on the registration link.

 Select a course below to register.

 If your community, organization or business is interested in providing Mental Health First Aid, please contact Stephanie Woodcox, Purdue Extension Health & Wellness Specialist.Learn More